 My new Instant Pot has been a total game-changer when it comes to getting a meal on the table on busy weeknights.
 I was completely amazed at how tender and flavorful this beef was… like it had been slow cooking for hours and hours!

-With just 10 minutes prep time and 25 minutes cook time (I included the time it takes to come to pressure), this sweet and tangy Mongolian beef is on the table in 35 minutes, and it’s so much better than takeout!
+This sweet and tangy Mongolian beef is on the table in less than an hour from start to finish, and it’s so much better than takeout!

 - 1 cup water

 - 1 cup packed dark brown sugar

 - 1 cup shredded or julienned carrots

 - 3 tablespoons corn starch